wieslawsoltes/DiagnosticsTools/docs/source-mapping-extraction-plan.md

    - [x] Implement `ISourceInfoService` as an adapter that composes:
      - [x] `SourceInfoResolver` from library A.
      - [x] `XamlAstWorkspace`-backed implementation of `IXamlDocumentLocator`.
-   - [x] Provide an instrumentation adapter that implements `IXamlAstInstrumentation` and delegates to `MutationInstrumentation` (placed in `Diagnostics/PropertyEditing`).
+   - [x] Provide an instrumentation adapter that implements `IXamlAstInstrumentation` and defaults to telemetry/no-op behaviour (placed in `Diagnostics/PropertyEditing`).
    - [x] Update view models and views to consume the adapters; ensure DI factories (`MainWindow.xaml.cs:369`) create the new resolver instead of the old `SourceInfoService`.
    - [x] Remove obsolete internal classes (`SourceInfoService.XamlDocument`, etc.) once adapters are wired.